DataHighway-DHX/documentation/docs/whitepaper.md

 They may choosing to pay in DHX, which they may have obtained from either:
 * Earning DHX through:
-  * Staking payments in DHX from running a <a href="https://datahighway.com" target="_blank" class="pretty-link-colored">Datahighway.com</a> parachain validator node or from nominating a validator
+  * Staking payments in DHX from running a DataHighway.com <a href="#reference-8f85ec" class="pretty-link-colored">[8f85ec]</a> parachain validator node or from nominating a validator
   * Staking payments in DHX from running a Mining bridge (i.e. IOTA, etc)
-  * Royalty payments in DHX from offering End Devices or Gateways as a Data Provider that other users choose to use on the Inter-Chain Data Market of <a href="https://datahighway.com" target="_blank" class="pretty-link-colored">Datahighway.com</a>
+  * Royalty payments in DHX from offering End Devices or Gateways as a Data Provider that other users choose to use on the Inter-Chain Data Market of DataHighway.com <a href="#reference-8f85ec" class="pretty-link-colored">[8f85ec]</a>
   * Royalty payments in DHX from running a Supernode
   * Rewards for participating in the DHX DAO
 * Credit card payment in fiat (i.e. USD or EUR) in exchange for DHX